Helmholtz-UFZ/saqc/sphinxdoc/cook_books/OutlierDetection.rst

 With huge datasets, this will be noticably faster, compared to the method presented :ref:`initially <cook_books/OutlierDetection:Scores>`\ , because ``saqc`` dispatches the rolling with the basic numpy statistic methods to an optimized pandas built-in.

-Also, as a result of the :py:meth:`~Core.Core.SaQC.roll` assigning its results to the center of every window, all the values are centered and we dont have to care about window center indices when we are generating the *Z*\ -Scores from the two series.
+Also, as a result of the :py:meth:`~saqc.SaQC.roll` assigning its results to the center of every window, all the values are centered and we dont have to care about window center indices when we are generating the *Z*\ -Scores from the two series.

-We simply combine them via the :py:meth:`~Core.Core.SaQC.processGeneric` method, in order to obtain the scores:
+We simply combine them via the :py:meth:`~saqc.SaQC.processGeneric` method, in order to obtain the scores:

 .. doctest:: exampleOD